HoffsMH/ex-tl/taskell.md

 - What happens when restic is run and nothing left to backup?
 - done archive syncthing conflicts why?
 - somehow I am trying to do stuff to a tar file and its empty before I have appended a sha to the tar name???
+- makes a scratch new capture file for a given topic and opens subl to that file

 ## Selected